CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/attributes.md

 Although the CZERTAINLY platform is technology independent, each technology have its own specifics that the users should be able to use properly.

-CZERTAINLY is using `AttributeDefinition` objects to control such specific behaviour of different technologies, like certification authorities, credential providers, discovery of certificates, etc. So called `Attributes` are used in almost every `Connector` and develop must understand them in order to implement custom behaviour or extend the functionality of the platform.
+CZERTAINLY uses `AttributeDefinition` objects to control such specific behaviour for different technologies, like certification authorities, credential providers, discovery of certificates, etc. `Attributes` are used in almost all the `Connectors` and developer must understand them in order to implement custom behaviour or to extend the functionality of the platform.

 :::info
 For more information about the concept behind the `Connector`, `Attributes`, `Callbacks`, etc, see the [CZERTAINLY platform overview](/docs/concept-design/overview).